shahjacobb/shahjacobb/README.md

 * [**CivicHeart**, a mobile application for iOS and Android meant to increase civic activism and propose issues to the New York City Council](https://github.com/shahjacobb/DevFest24-at-Columbia).
 Built at Columbia DevFest 2024.
   * built with React Native/Expo Go with a MongoDB and express backend

+Currently building **Coeur**, a talk therapy app that uses whisper for transcription and a fine tuned [Mistral 7B](https://mistral.ai/news/announcing-mistral-7b/)